philajay/ai-councillor/trial_1/plan.md

 ## Execution Workflow

 1.  **Setup:** Install Python dependencies and ensure PostgreSQL is running.
+2.  **Transform Data:** Run `python create_step6.py` to generate the structured JSON file.
-2.  **Populate:** Run `python populate_database.py` from the terminal.
-This only needs to be done once.
+3.  **Populate:** Run `python populate_database.py` from the terminal.
+This only needs to be done once per data update.
-3.  **Run Application:** Run `python main.py`.
+4.  **Run Application:** Run `python main.py`.
 The script will process the hard-coded test query and print the results.
 From here, it can be adapted into a web server (API) or a more interactive CLI.